Wilson's disease: Diagnosis

-There is no totally reliable test for Wilson's disease, but levels of ceruloplasmin and copper in the blood, as well of the amount of copper excreted in urine during a 24-hour period, are together used to form an impression of the amount of copper in the body.
-The gold standard—or most ideal test—is a liver biopsy.
+No totally reliable test for Wilson's disease is known, but levels of ceruloplasmin and copper in the blood, as well of the amount of copper excreted in urine during a 24-hour period, are together used to form an impression of the amount of copper in the body.
+The most accurate test is a liver biopsy.

 Ceruloplasmin

 Levels of ceruloplasmin are abnormally low (<0.2 g/L) in 80–95% of cases.
-It can, however, be present at normal levels in people with ongoing inflammation as it is an acute phase protein.
+It can be present at normal levels, though, in people with ongoing inflammation, as it is an acute phase protein.
 Low ceruloplasmin is also found in Menkes disease and aceruloplasminemia, which are related to, but much rarer than Wilson's disease.

-The combination of neurological symptoms, eye signs and a low ceruloplasmin level is considered sufficient for the diagnosis of Wilson's disease.
+The combination of neurological symptoms, eye signs, and a low ceruloplasmin level is considered sufficient for the diagnosis of Wilson's disease.
 In many cases, however, further tests are needed.

 Serum and urine copper

 Serum copper is low, which may seem paradoxical given that Wilson's disease is a disease of copper excess.
-However, 95% of plasma copper is carried by ceruloplasmin which is often low in Wilson's disease.
+However, 95% of plasma copper is carried by ceruloplasmin, which is often low in Wilson's disease.
 Urine copper is elevated in Wilson's disease and is collected for 24 hours in a bottle with a copper-free liner.
 Levels above 100 μg/24h (1.6 μmol/24h) confirm Wilson's disease, and levels above 40 μg/24h (0.6 μmol/24h) are strongly indicative.
 High urine copper levels are not unique to Wilson's disease; they are sometimes observed in autoimmune hepatitis and in cholestasis (any disease obstructing the flow of bile from the liver to the small bowel).

-In children, the penicillamine test may be used.
-A 500 mg oral dose of penicillamine is administered, and urine collected for 24 hours.
-If this contains more than 1600 μg (25 μmol), it is a reliable indicator of Wilson's disease.
+In children, the following penicillamine test may be used: a 500 mg oral dose of penicillamine is administered, and all urine collected for 24 hours.
+If the entire day's urine contains more than 1600 μg (25 μmol) of copper, it is a reliable indicator of Wilson's disease.
 This test has not been validated in adults.

 Slit-lamp examination

-The eyes of the patient are examined using a slit-lamp to look for Kayser–Fleischer rings, which are strongly associated with Wilson's Disease and are caused by copper deposition on the inner cornea in Descemet's membrane.
+The eyes of the patient are examined using a slit lamp to look for Kayser–Fleischer rings, which are strongly associated with Wilson's disease and are caused by copper deposition on the inner cornea in Descemet's membrane.